Three Secrets to Successful Cataract Surgery

-This week, we spoke to two of our cataract technologists (Krystle Barnes, Maryland; William Perkins, Mississippi) about the difference between a good cataract case day and a great cataract case day.
+This week, we spoke to two of our cataract technologists (Krystle Barnes, Maryland; William Perkins, Mississippi) about the difference between a good cataract surgeon and a great cataract surgeon.
 We also spoke with Bill Baker, one of our mobile operations managers.

 What did they have to say?

 1. Great cataract surgeons keep an organized OR

 Keeping an organized OR is essential during long, stressful case days.
 There’s nothing worse than reaching for an instrument only to realize it’s tucked away in a forgotten drawer, or worse – missing entirely.

 “When you have a disorganized OR, everything is all over the place,” said Krystle Barnes.
 “As a surgeon, you need to know exactly where to find your instruments when you need them, or you’ll waste precious time inside the eye.”